Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where the actions of companies have violated global standards on human rights and freedoms including customary rights of indigenous people.

 Thermo Fisher Scientific sells scientific instruments and laboratory equipment, diagnostics consumables, and life science reagents.
 Thermo Fisher DNA testing kits have been linked to surveillance and discriminatory purposes by the legal authorities in Xinjiang (a region of China) for monitoring and tracking the Muslim Uyghur ethnic group and other minorities.
-Evidence shows Thermo Fisher Scientific continues to supply DNA sequencing products to the Xinjiang region, despite the company announcing it would halt sales to the region in 2019.
+Evidence that DNA sequencing products continue to be distributed in China, despite the company announcing it would halt sales to the region.

 Where companies are involved in significant harm to individuals or communities, through the unsafe nature of their products or delivery of services and inadequate response to evidence of harm.

 Johnson & Johnson is the world's largest and most diverse healthcare firm.
-The company has been involved in repeated incidents related to the quality and safety of several of its products across all three of the company’s business segments — drugs, devices, and consumer products.
-Several products have been associated with allegations of severe or even fatal adverse impacts on patients.
+Repeated incidents related to the quality and safety of several of its products across drugs, devices, and consumer products.
+Exceptioanlly high number of liability claims relating to talc based products and links to cancers.

 Where the actions of companies have violated global standards on human rights and freedoms including customary rights of indigenous people.